th1nkNXT/burstcoin/CONTRIBUTING.md

 * Submit a pull request against `develop`

 *Note:* A minimum of 2 approving reviews are required to merge.
 Squash merges are preferred unless there are very few commits to merge

+Please be aware that you need to install Lombok into your IDE.